brunokoga/Montevideo/ultimateMagic_dir/spells/badgerSFerocity.md

 **Duration** concentration

-**Saving Throw** Will negates (harmless); **Spell Resistance** yes (harmless
+**Saving Throw** Will negates (harmless); **Spell Resistance** yes (harmless)

-This functions like _ [keen edge](spell_dir/keenEdge#_keen-edge_, except it affects multiple weapons and requires your concentration.
+This functions like _ [keen edge](spells/keenEdge#_keen-edge)_, except it affects multiple weapons and requires your concentration.
 You select the weapons to be affected, and can only affect one weapon per creature.
 If a creature's weapon exceeds the spell's range, the spell ends for that weapon.